 Child support is a series of court-ordered payments, normally paid by the non-residential parent to ensure the child shares in the same standard of living as both parents.
 In some cases, child support may be ordered in shared parenting schedules as well.
 Other family law matters, such as relocation, or a major modification of the parenting plan may also address child support.

-Washington uses a particular set of guidelines to calculate the correct amount of support a parent may be required to pay for their support of a child.
-Whether you are seeking to establish child support for the first time in conjunction with a divorce or paternity proceeding or looking to modify an existing support order these support guidelines calculate the child support obligation using each parent’s monthly net income.
+Washington uses a particular set of guidelines (commonly referred to as child support economic table) to calculate the correct amount of support a parent may be required to pay for their support of a child.
+Whether you are seeking to establish child support for the first time in conjunction with a divorce or parentage proceeding or looking to modify an existing support order, these support guidelines calculate the child support obligation using each parent’s monthly net income.

-Above and beyond the mere calculation of support there are many other considerations that must be addressed such as: method and timing of payment, enforcement, possible “post-secondary education” expenses, uninsured medical expenses, income tax exemptions, etc. When asked, our clients will often remark that the most surprising element of a child support order is that costs for day care, education, and often clubs, sports and extracurricular expenses are not even included in the basis child support payment!
+Above and beyond the mere calculation of support there are many other considerations that must be addressed such as: method and timing of payment, enforcement, possible “post-secondary education” expenses, uninsured medical expenses, income tax exemptions, etc. When asked, our clients will often remark that the most surprising element of a child support order is that costs for day care, education, and often clubs, sports and extracurricular expenses are not included in the basic child support payment!

 The child support calculation process can be very complicated as it is at all times subject to the broad discretion of the court.
 Results can vary a great deal from one case to the next.
 Therefore, it is vital that you seek the advice of a Washington family law lawyer experienced in the jurisdiction in which your child support matter is to be heard.

 Unfortunately, sometimes one parent will refuse to comply with child support order to include payments.
 If you find yourself dealing with an uncooperative former spouse, your best option is hiring a lawyer to address enforcement actions.
 Enforcing child support orders can be incredibly difficult to manage alone without the expertise of a child support lawyer looking out for you and your child’s best interests.